 Fort Sheridan was established along the shore of Lake Michigan in 1887.

-Fort Sheridan's airfield was not yet depicted at all on a 7/23/46 USGS aerial photo nor on the November 1952 Milwaukee Sectional Chart.
+Fort Sheridan's airfield was not yet depicted on the November 1952 Milwaukee Sectional Chart.

-The Aerodromes table on the chart described Fort Sheridan AAF as having a single 2,400' bituminous runway,
+The Aerodromes table on the chart described Fort Sheridan AAF as having a single 2,400' bituminous runway & a control tower.

 and the photo depicted a small ramp on the north side of the runway with one small building (a hangar?).